 - Risk mitigation

-With all of that in mind, the logistics ‘vehicle’, allows the transportation ‘driver,’ to deliver the goods to the desired destination, on time, and in the appropriate condition.
+With all that in mind, the logistics ‘vehicle’ allows the transportation ‘driver,’ to deliver the goods to the desired destination on time and in the appropriate condition.

-It is not uncommon for businesses to outsource their transportation needs, whilst managing the logistics aspect in-house—and vice-versa.
-However, most modern businesses are now looking to simply outsource all transport and logistics services needs to third-party logistics companies, for the sake of saving time, and money,
+It is common for businesses to outsource their transportation needs whilst managing the logistics aspect in-house—and vice-versa.
+However, most modern businesses are now looking to outsource all transport and logistics services simply needs to third-party logistics companies for the sake of saving time and money,

 With supply chain management, route-mapping software, and a wealth of lasting relationships with the appropriate international regulatory parties, it’s almost always so much more beneficial to use a dedicated third-party logistics (3PL) provider, as opposed to involving the entire functionality within your own business.